pbl-nl/appl-docchat/README.md

 <code>conda activate appl-docchat</code>

 ### Prerequisite for working with OpenAI API
-Fill in your OpenAI API key in the forst line of the .env file In case you don't have an API key yet, you can obtain one here: https://platform.openai.com/account/api-keys Click on + Create new secret key
+Fill in your OpenAI API key in the first line of the .env file
+* In case you don't have an OpenAI API key yet, you can obtain one here: https://platform.openai.com/account/api-keys
+* Click on + Create new secret key
-Enter an identifier name (optional) and click on Create secret key
+* Enter an identifier name (optional) and click on Create secret key

 ### Ingesting documents
 The file ingest.py can be used to vectorize all documents in a chosen folder and store the vectors and texts in a vector database for later use.<br>